Farooq Leghari: President of Pakistan

 His credentials and "clean reputation" as opposed to politicians accused of mass corruption and white collar crimes won him the support from Prime Minister Bhutto and Pakistan Peoples Party (PPP).
 He accepted the nomination and ran in the presidential elections against Wasim Sajjad, the Acting President and PML(N) nominee by Nawaz Sharif.

 As a result of indirect voting, Leghari received 274 votes in his favour against 168 votes for Wasim Sajjad.
 On 13 November 1993, Sardar Farooq Leghari was appointed the President of Pakistan for a term of five years.
 He vowed to repeal the Eighth Amendment to the Constitution of Pakistan and expressed his support for Prime Minister Benazir Bhutto.
 However, no bill was ever presented to repeal the Eighth Amendment to the Constitution.
-The law and order situation in the country worsen, especially in Karachi where the police operation resulted in various and unaccountable deaths.
+The law and order situation in the country worsened, especially in Karachi where the police operation resulted in various and unaccountable deaths.

 In 1994–95, a major scandal was revealed by the sting operation led by the FIA that gained national attention.
 Known as the Mehrangate, Leghari's and Bhutto's name was implicated in the corruption scandal in news media.
 However, the PPP forcefully suppressed the FIA's investigations and judicial inquires as well as media coverage.
 Leghari supported the Bhutto administration's internal and foreign policies and staunchly backed Prime Minister Bhutto's initiatives at the national level.
 Leghari met with Indian Prime Minister Narasimha Rao and Queen Elizabeth when she paid a state visit to Pakistan during his tenure as president.